MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 Record names, field names, and mandatory fields are displayed as they're defined in the CRM.

-> [!NOTE]
-> If you change the name of a record type in CRM, they are not updated in Adaptive Card or messaging extensions in Teams.
-For example, if you rename Account to Customer, the name in Adaptive Card and messaging extensions will show as Account.

 :::image type="content" source="media/admin-settings.png" alt-text="Screenshot showing Viva Sales admin settings.":::